— 6 min read

 Mobile safety apps are gaining traction, giving workers easy access to safety checklists, incident reports and safety manuals directly from their smartphones.
 These apps provide a convenient way for workers to stay informed and make sure they are following the proper procedures.

-Where to start: Resources for Construction Safety Training
+Where to Start: Resources for Construction Safety Training

 Many resources are available to help get started with construction safety training, from official certifications to private organizations.
 These include:

-OSHA offers a variety of training courses, including the OSHA 10 and 30 certifications, through approved trainers and online platforms.
+- OSHA Training Resources - OSHA offers a variety of training courses, including the OSHA 10 and 30 certifications, through approved trainers and online platforms.

-The Center for Construction Research and Training (CPWR) provides valuable resources for improving safety and health in the construction industry, including training materials, data on workplace fatalities and mental health initiatives.
+- Center for Construction Research and Training - The Center for Construction Research and Training (CPWR) provides valuable resources for improving safety and health in the construction industry, including training materials, data on workplace fatalities and mental health initiatives.

-Private organizations like Procore offer comprehensive quality and safety tools such as specialized software, apps and trainings.
+- Third-party Organizations - Private organizations like Procore offer comprehensive quality and safety tools such as specialized software, apps and trainings.

 For a more comprehensive list, check out the top 12 safety organizations for the construction industry.